symfony/symfony-docs/book/forms.rst

 Validation is done by adding a set of rules (called constraints) to a class.
-To see this in action, add validation constraints so that the ``name`` field cannot be empty and the ``price`` field can't be empty or a non-negative
+To see this in action, add validation constraints so that the ``name`` field cannot be empty and the ``price`` field cannot be empty and must be a non-negative
 number:

 .. configuration-block::